stormpath/stormpath-documentation/source/accnt_mgmt.rst

 You can also include any ``attribute`` that isn't a link, as well as customData.

-For a full list of email macros, see the :ref:`ref-email-macros` section of the Reference chapter.
+For a full list of email macros, see the `Email Macros <https://docs.stormpath.com/rest/product-guide/latest/reference.html#email-templates>`__ section of the Reference chapter.

 Macros and customData
 """""""""""""""""""""